the-mr-dave/cmake-exercise/README.md

 You will find yourself in a bash shell inside the container in the directory `/mnt/hst`, where the project has been cloned.

-## 2.B Alternatively
+## 2.B Run the Docker Container with mounted directory

-If you want to mount a local directory into the container, you can use the `-v` option.
-For example:
+If you want to mount a local directory into the container, go into you directory and use the following command:

 ```bash
 docker run --rm -it --mount type=bind,source="$(pwd)",target=/mnt/hst <image-name>